The act of working a second job without the general awareness of others knowing.

-Adding an additional part-time “job” on top of your current full-time position isn’t for the faint of heart because there is much to sacrifice in order to compete; it’s vital that you understand your limits when adding this new level of stress.
+Adding an extra part-time “job” on top of your current position isn’t for the faint of heart.
+There is much to sacrifice in order to compete; it’s vital you understand your limits when adding this new level of stress.

-Remember: your livelihood is not reliant on your affiliate moonlighting position so don’t burn yourself to keep up with impossible demands.
+Remember: your livelihood is not reliant on your moonlighting jobs so don’t burn yourself to keep up with impossible demands.